Rukaiya/obsidian/Django Basic.md

 - **manage.py** does the same thing as **django-admin** but also sets the DJANGO_SETTINGS_MODULE environment variable so that it points to the project’s settings.py file.
+- django-admin is Django’s command-line utility for administrative tasks.
+-